Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 The following policies need to be configured:

-Lookup Policies are how we tie our new Identity Lookup Provider to domains.
-Here we will create a condition that ties our domain to the new Identity Lookup Provider we just created in the previous section.
+Lookup Policies tie our new Identity Lookup Provider to domains.
+Here, we will create a condition that ties our domain to the new Identity Lookup Provider we created in the previous section ( see the Creating an Identity Lookup Provider section).

 1. Navigate to Policy Management > Account Lookup Policies.